Choose the best gout IV treatment setting for you

 How to take KRYSTEXXA along with methotrexate

-Your doctor may prescribe KRYSTEXXA with a medication called methotrexate to reduce the symptoms of out-of-control gout.
+Your doctor may prescribe KRYSTEXXA with a medication called methotrexate to reduce the symptoms of uncontrolled gout.
 You will also be given folic acid to help prevent some of the side effects of methotrexate.
 Your doctor will explain the dosing schedule.

 At Month 6 of a clinical study